AdaCore/gnatstudio/docs/users_guide/environment.rst

 .. index:: language server

-GGNAT Studio relies on an external process, acting as a server, for code intelligence on Ada and SPARK.
+GNAT Studio relies on an external process, acting as a server, for code intelligence on Ada and SPARK.

 The process for this server is called :file:`ada_language_server`